kurtosis-tech/kurtosis/docs/docs/quickstart.md

 f1d9cab2ca34   postgres   postgres: 5432/tcp -> postgresql://127.0.0.1:62914   RUNNING
 ```

-Does our Postgres have data now?
+Does your Postgres have data now?
 Let's find out by opening a shell on the Postgres container and logging into the database:

 ```bash
 kurtosis service shell quickstart postgres